ZsemberiDaniel/facebook_msg_parser/README.md

 only the remaining data will be used to start the command line.
 This is useful for example when you only want to enter with this year's data: `filter -d 2018.1.1 || cmd_line`.

+All consoles are capable of auto completion via the tab key.
+Command history is also available.

 In this application a command won't write it's contents out just by calling the command, you usually need to pipe it to the write command.